Legal

 1. Overview & Our Role

 For Representment and other Merchant-directed activity, the Merchant is the controller / business and ChargePilot is the processor / service provider.
-For activities where ChargePilot determines the purposes and means of processing across Merchants — in particular the forthcoming ingestion of Alert Data spanning many Merchants and Cardholders, and any model improvement performed on pooled data — ChargePilot may be an independent or joint controller.
+For activities where ChargePilot determines the purposes and means of processing across Merchants — in particular the ingestion of pre-dispute Alert Data spanning many Merchants and Cardholders, and any model improvement performed on pooled data — ChargePilot may be an independent or joint controller.
 This Policy applies to ChargePilot’s processing where it acts as a controller; where it acts as a processor, the Merchant’s own privacy notice governs and requests are routed as described in Section 12.

 2. Who We Are & How to Contact Us

-- Privacy contact: privacy@chargepilot.ai
+• Privacy contact: privacy@chargepilot.ai

-- General / support contact: support@chargepilot.ai
+• General / support contact: support@chargepilot.ai

 Cardholders are not users of ChargePilot and have no direct relationship with it; Section 10 explains how requests by or about Cardholders are handled.